Field Note #005: The Digital Perimeter

 02 // THE MECHANIC: COMPARTMENTALIZATION

-Just as a ship utilizes bulkheads to prevent a single hull breach from sinking the vessel, your digital life requires structural separation.
+Just as a ship utilizes bulkheads to prevent a single hull breach from sinking the whole vessel, your digital life requires structural separation.

 The Architecture: